 All juniors will participate in Community service to the “marginalized.”

 - Students will make 8 visits, at a minimum of one hour per visit, to an agency that has been approved by the service coordinator.
 A list of previously approved service sites will be provided to the students and can be accessed below.

 - Students must complete all eight visits at two service sites at most.

-- create a service reflection on this service each quarter during junior theology class.
+- Students will create a service reflection on this service each semester during junior theology class.

 - Students are encouraged to do the service with a partner.